-- 1. Out-of-school suspension for up to ten (10) days.
+- 1. Notification of appropriate law enforcement agency. - 2.
+Notification of grade level Director. - 3.
+Discipline up to and including O out-of-school suspension for up to ten (10) days.
 Parent/guardian will be notified in accordance with appropriate procedures.
-The appropriate law enforcement agency will by notified. - 2.
+The appropriate law enforcement agency will be notified. - 4.
 If possession is coupled with evidence or suspicion of use for self-harm, the student will be suspended for up to ten (10) days.
 A threat assessment will be initiated and completed prior to consideration of returning to a school campus.